-One of the girls, Amina, escaped in May of 2014 along with 56 others, and was found by a government patrol.
-While most of the girls were returned to their families, Amina was kept in government custody and to this day has not been released to her family.
-President Buhari has explained that she is being kept to be “deradicalized,” as she is asking to be returned to her parents.
+One of the girls, Leah Amina, escaped in May of 2014 and was found by a government patrol.
+While a few girls who escape are returned to their families, Leah and many others are kept in government custody.
+President Buhari has explained that she was being kept to be “deradicalized,” as she is asking to be returned to her parents.

 As some of the escapees recover and even flourish, and lawyers and bureaucrats in D.C. and Abuja and the U.N. and the Hague argue about points of law and even celebrities speak out about human rights violations in Nigeria, another group of girls has been abducted by the same group.
 Boko Haram.
-BK is an african version of Al Qaeda, which gave birth to ISIS (or ISIL).
-But arguably because Nigeria doesn’t have the oil that American demands, the U.S. doesn’t demand the destruction of this splinter, which, by the way, has committed far more atrocities than ISIS in the past few years, with far less publicity or consequences.
+BK is an African version of Al Qaeda, which gave birth to ISIS (or ISIL).
+But for some reason, the U.S. doesn’t demand the destruction of this splinter, which, by the way, has committed far more atrocities than ISIS in the past few years, with far less publicity or consequences.
 This new abduction, for example:

 February 19, 2018.
 U.S. President Trump was tweeting criticisms of Oprah; ISIS claimed “credit” for a gunman killing 5 church goers in Russia, Americans were enjoying the new Black Panther movie, and Boko Haram took 110 11 to 19 year old school girls captive in Nigeria.
 Again.
 Interestingly, they quickly released all the muslim girls and kept Leah.
 They then demanded a larger-than-ever ransom for her, based on the fact that she was a Christian and the daughter of a police-officer, subject to the threat of her execution after a short time span.
-When that time passed, after much praying, fretting and talking, a Red Cross aid worker was executed in her place, and Leah, pictured at the top of this post, was placed into a life of slavery based on her refusal to denounce Christianity and convert to Islam.
+When that time passed, after much praying, fretting and talking, a Red Cross aid worker (above) was executed in her place, and Leah was placed into a life of slavery based on her refusal to denounce Christianity and convert to Islam.